New England charm. World-class opportunity.

 The School of Management Student Council promotes an active and engaging student community, represents SOM on university-wide graduate committees, and functions as a unified voice for SOM student concerns.
 Each spring, the SOMSC holds a formal banquet for all students, faculty, and staff of the School of Management, bringing our community together to connect on a personal level and celebrate the year’s successes.

-Transportation Around Clark & the City of Worcester
+Transportation To Clark & Around the City of Worcester

 You have two main options for traveling via air: